 - State and local taxes assessed on compensation; and

-25% or less of the PPP loan can be used for:
+40% or less (changed from 25%) of the PPP loan can be used for:

 - Rent, under lease agreements in force before February 15, 2020 (note this does not include home office or personal rent expense);